Donshenal/-Data-Analysis-Project-home-sales-in-King-County/README.md

 ## About the Client

-The client, Erin Robinson, is a buyer interested in investing in underprivileged neighborhoods.
+The fictional client, Erin Robinson, is a buyer interested in investing in underprivileged neighborhoods.
 Her strategy involves buying and selling homes, covering costs while aiming for a modest profit.
 Social responsibility is a significant factor in her investment decisions.

 ## Project Description